 It does not mean the employee has acted on the conflict; it only means that the conflict exists, such as when a potential supplier is owned by a relative of the employee making the procurement decision.
 In a perceived conflict of interest, the employee holds a position where he can appear to influence or be influenced.

 A corporation (also called "company") is a legal entity that has its own legal personality which is distinct from its owners (called shareholders) and the individuals who manage and run its affairs and business (called directors and officers).
 The creation of a corporation occurs following the proper filing of Articles of Incorporation (also called a Charter or Certificate of Incorporation) with the relevant government department or authority.
 Link to external source.

 All revenues and expenses are charged to a Cost Center of a department.
 It is where a department or unit to which costs are charged.

 A Business Registration Number is a nine-digit number assigned to a business, incorporated company or society by the Canada Revenue Agency (CRA).
 The number identifies the business or organization when interacting with federal, provincial and local government programs.
 Link to external source.

 Is the same nine-digit Business Registration Number assigned to a business, incorporated company or society by the Canada Revenue Agency (CRA).
 The number identifies the business or organization when interacting with federal, provincial and local government programs and indicates that this business/company is registered to collect GST/HST on the goods/services they provide.
-The GST/HST# should be clearly identified on every vendor invoice that is charging GST/HST.
+The GST/HST# should be clearly identified on every supplier invoice that is charging GST/HST.